ltcRandomwalk/NESA/README.md

 The result rankings will be stored in `~/NESA/reproduced_results/neuro/taint/<benchmark>`, which are copied from the corresponding directory in `~/NESA/benchmarks/android_bench/`.
 `rank-baseline.txt`, `rank-our-approach-ICCmodel.txt`, and `rank-oracle.txt` represent the results of the baseline approach, our approach, and the oracle, respectively.
-The meanings of the rankings and the statistics are the same of those in the pointer analysis.
+The meanings of the rankings and the statistics are the same as those in the pointer analysis.

 #### Reproducing Tables and Figures